X

 Congratulations on completing the tutorial.

-As you've now experienced, Cloudera Data Engineering Experience (CDE) provides an easy way for developers to run workloads and to schedule them to run periodically.
+As you've now experienced, Cloudera Data Engineering provides an easy way for developers to run workloads and to schedule them to run periodically.

 Further Reading